rickserraglia/spark-clones/README.md

-# spark-clones
+# spark-clones 🔥
-Website clones made in less than 24 hours, can only be changed later to fix minor bugs
+## Website clones made in less than 24 hours, can only be changed later to fix minor bugs
+The objective is not for the site to be exactly the same as the cloned one, but to demonstrate knowledge of the techniques (not necessarily the same used by the website creator, it is possible to have reached a similar result by other methods).
+The only items reuseds are the images and fonts!
+All the html, css and js code is made from scratch and can be completely different and the whole clone is done in less than 24 hours. 🤓🔥